alekseyberegov/cpn_hammer/README.md

 To run openRTB bidder endpoint you can use the following command <br>
 `python3 cli/Server.py run  [--port=<number>]`

-We also provide a shell wrapper to launch the RTB bidder, which allows to use specific python environment<br>
+We also provide a shell wrapper to launch the RTB bidder, which allows to use specific python environment (important in case of multiple Python virtual environments)<br>
 `./rtb_bidder.sh [--port=<number>]`

 if `--port` is not specified, `9000` is used.

 This wrapper needs to know the location of `site-packages` that you want to use.
-You can use the following file to specify the location:<br>
+You can use `~/.site-packages.env` to specify the location
-`~/.site-packages.env`

 You need to initialize this file with a path to `site-packages`<br>